TheDataCubator/tableau_complete_project_e2e/README.md

 - **[Tableau Public](https://www.tableau.com/access/download/public)**: Free tool for creating and publishing interactive data visualizations.

 ---
+## Acknowledgements

+This project was built following a Tableau Complete Project End-to-End tutorial by [Data With Baraa](https://www.youtube.com/@DataWithBaraa), with additional documentation and customization added independently.

+---
 ## License

 This project is licensed under the [MIT LICENSE](LICENSE).
 You are free to use, modify, and share this project with proper attribution.